-(Dana, seated far right, celebrating a team victory.)
+(Dana, top row, second from the left, celebrating a team victory.)

 While the various types of neuropathy pose a number of debilitating health challenges, the search for that one thing that will ease the pain and help one turn the corner of the disease and provide hope can be a frantic as well as most frustrating journey.